Anglo-Indian people: Present communities

 In a 2013 BBC News feature on Anglo-Indians, journalist Kris Griffiths wrote: "It has been noted in recent years that the number of Anglo-Indians who have succeeded in certain fields is remarkably disproportionate to the community's size.
 For example, in the music industry there are Engelbert Humperdinck (born Madras), Peter Sarstedt (Delhi) and Cliff Richard (Lucknow).
 The looser definition of Anglo-Indian (any mixed British-Indian parentage) encompasses the likes of cricketer Nasser Hussain, footballer Michael Chopra and actor Ben Kingsley."

-Anglo-Indians distinguished themselves in the military.
 Air Vice-Marshal Maurice Barker was India's first Anglo-Indian Air Marshal.
 At least seven other Anglo-Indians subsequently reached that post, a notable achievement for a small community.
 A number of others have been decorated for military achievements.
 Air Marshal Malcolm Wollen is often considered the man who won India's 1971 war fighting alongside Bangladesh.
 Anglo-Indians made similarly significant contributions to the Indian Navy and Army.

-Another field in which Anglo-Indians won distinction was education.
-The second most respected matriculation qualification in India, the Indian Certificate of Secondary Education, was started and built by some of the community's best known educationalists, including Frank Anthony, who served as its president, and A.E.T.
+One of the most respected matriculation qualifications in India, the Indian Certificate of Secondary Education, was started and built by some of the community's best known educationalists, including Frank Anthony, who served as its president, and A.E.T.
 Barrow, its secretary for the better part of half a century.
 Most Anglo-Indians, even those without much formal education, find that gaining employment in schools is fairly easy because of their fluency in English.

-In sporting circles Anglo-Indians have made a significant contribution, particularly at Olympic level where Norman Pritchard became India's first ever Olympic medallist, winning two silver medals at the 1900 Olympic Games in Paris, France.
+Norman Pritchard became India's first ever Olympic medallist, winning two silver medals at the 1900 Olympic Games in Paris, France.
 In cricket Roger Binny was the leading wicket-taker during the Indian cricket team's 1983 World Cup triumph.
 Wilson Jones was India's first ever World Professional Billiards Champion.

-Several charities have been set up abroad to help the less fortunate in the community in India.
-Foremost among these is CTR (Calcutta Tiljallah Relief – based in the US), which has instituted a senior pension scheme, and provides monthly pensions to over 300 seniors.
-CTR also provides education to over 200 needy children.
-In addition, CTR publishes the following books: